ShayanTalaei/StorySage/docs/design.md

 - **Planner**: Develops writing plans and proposes follow-up questions to the user for additional input.
 - **Section Writer**: Writes the biography for a specific section based on the planner's guidance and suggests follow-up questions to gather further details.
-- **Session Coordinator**: Prepares session notes for upcoming interviews, incorporating collected memories and follow-up questions from both the planner and writer agents.
+- **Session Coordinator**: Prepares session agenda for upcoming interviews, incorporating collected memories and follow-up questions from both the planner and writer agents.

 ![Biography Writing Team](./images/biography_writing_team.png)